-- With Hellenic Mining Public Company Limited (indirect shareholder of the company) for the provision of office facilities and other related administrative and technical services on quarrying activities at an annual fee of €24.000.
-The duration of the agreement is for a two-year period, commencing on 1 July 2016 and ending on 30 June 2018. - With Hellenic Secretarial Services Ltd (common shareholder with the Group) for the provision of administrative and secretarial services to the Company at an annual fee of €138.000.
-The duration of the agreement is for a three-year period, commencing on 1 July 2016 and ending on 30 June 2019. - With CCC Secretarial Limited (common shareholder with the Group) for the provision of civil engineering consultation services at an annual fee of €120.000 renewed for another twelve months until 31 August 2018. - With Enerco Energy Recovery Ltd (associate of the Company) for the sale of land for €560.000.
+- With Hellenic Mining Public Company Limited (common shareholder with the Group) for the provision of office facilities and other related administrative and technical services on quarrying activities at an annual fee of €24.000.
+The duration of the agreement is for a two-year period, commencing on 1 July 2018 and ending on 30 June 2020. - With Hellenic Secretarial Services Ltd (common shareholder with the Group) for the provision of administrative and secretarial services to the Company at an annual fee of €138.000.
+The duration of the agreement is for a threeyear period, commencing on 1 July 2016 and ending on 30 June 2019. - With CCC Secretarial Limited (common shareholder with the Group) for the provision of civil engineering consultation services at an annual fee of €120.000 renewed for another twelve months until 31 August 2019.